percona/community/content/blog/2022-2-15-how-to-publish-blog-post.md

 ![Fork](/blog/2022/2/1-Forking-Percona-Community.png)

 2. Git Clone your fork to your computer.
 Click Code and get the address to clone the repository.
+You can learn how to install and work with Git from the cool resource ["Git How To"](https://githowto.com/)

 ![Clone](/blog/2022/2/2-Git-Clone-Button.png)